jic-dtool/dservercore/docker/README.md

 ```
 docker-compose -f docker/devel.yml up
 ```
+The lookup server is then available at `https://localhost:5000`.

-To generate a token for access to `dtool-lookup-server`, run
+A single user with the name `test-user` is already registered.
+To generate a token for this user, run
 ```
 docker-compose -f docker/devel.yml exec dtool_lookup_server flask user token test-user
 ```